-ENGL 404 The Writer in the Community (4, max 8, FaSp) Apprenticeship with experienced writer-teachers, providing students with a pedagogical framework and practical experia pedagogical framework and practical exper ence for teaching creative writing in schools and community settings.
+ENGL 404 The Writer in the Community (4, max 8, FaSp) Apprenticeship with experienced writer-teachers, providing students with a pedagogical framework and practical experience for teaching creative writing in schools and community settings.

-ENGL 405 Fiction Writing (4, max 8, FaSp) A practical course in composition of prose fic-
+ENGL 405 Fiction Writing (4, max 8, FaSp) A practical course in composition of prose fiction.

-A practical course in composition of prose fiction.
 Prerequisite: ENGL 303.

-ENGL 406 Poetry Writing (4, max 8, FaSp)

-A practical course in poetry writing.
+ENGL 406 Poetry Writing (4, max 8, FaSp) A practical course in poetry writing.
 Prerequisite: ENGL 304.